-The youthful combative Harold Wilson was undoubtedly the right choice for the party at the time even though his leadership after the Labour landslide of 1966 would prove disappointing.
+The youthful, combative Harold Wilson was undoubtedly the right choice for the party at the time, even though his subsequent leadership after the Labour landslide of 1966 would ultimately prove disappointing.
 George Brown, who came second in the race, was to prove a notoriously erratic figure and later that year appeared drunk on TV (having just provoked a fight with US actor Eli Wallach) on a programme on which he was being interviewed about President Kennedy’s assassination which had occurred earlier that day.
 James Callaghan, who came third in the 1963 leadership, would eventually lead Labour and the UK himself between 1976 and 1979.

 Alas, Hugh Gaitskell famous for his two conference speeches in which he tearfully pledged to “fight and fight again to save the party we love” and another in which he declared that European integration threatened to end “a thousand years of British history” would never get this opportunity to lead his country.
 After years spent fighting the Left and working to keep the party alive, he died just as things were finally falling into place.